derricks/metricsmaw/README.md

 ------------------

 I had used Coda Hale's library on a project, and its concepts inspired mine.
 Metrics are items that know how to interpret passed-in data, and Reporters are items that know how to pass that data to other systems.
-Or: you push data to Metrics and the server pushes their data to Reporters.
+Or: you push data to Metrics and the server pushes metrics data to Reporters.
+Reporters can be configured in metricsmaw.config with a {reporters,[ProplistPerReporterName]} option.
+All Reporters support an {enabled,Enabled} tuple, where Enabled defaults to true.

 The current set of metrics is: